Skip to content

 Heritage dessert wine

-Vin de Constance (Klein Constantia), Grand Constance (Groot Constantia), 1769 (Buitenverwachting).
-All three are reconstructions of the Cape's original 18th-century unfortified Muscat dessert wine that Napoleon and Frederick the Great drank.
+Vin de Constance (Klein Constantia), Grand Constance (Groot Constantia) and 1769 (Buitenverwachting).
+All three remake the Cape's original 1700s sweet Muscat wine, the one Napoleon and Frederick the Great drank.
+It is sweet but not fortified, so no extra spirit is added.

 Bordeaux-style red blend

 Meerlust Rubicon, Vergelegen V, Vergelegen GVB Red, Groot Constantia Gouverneurs Reserve.
-Cabernet Sauvignon-led blends with Merlot and Cabernet Franc.
-The Cape's most successful red wine category.
+Reds that blend the Bordeaux grapes, led by Cabernet Sauvignon with Merlot and Cabernet Franc.
+The Cape's most successful style of red.

 Cool-climate Sauvignon Blanc

 Boschendal Cape Lady, Steenberg 1682 MCC.
-South Africa's answer to Champagne – same traditional method, different terroir.
-The Cape Lady is one of the longest-running MCCs in continuous production.
+South Africa's answer to Champagne, made the same bottle-fermented way but on different soil.
+The Cape Lady is one of the longest-running examples.

 What's happening on the heritage wine route